sabdulmajid/mavlink/README.md

  - MAVLink 2.0 is a newer, more powerful version of the MAVLink protocol.
 It is designed to be more secure, extensible, and efficient than MAVLink 1.0.

 If you are using a Pixhawk flight controller, you can use either MAVLink 1.0 or MAVLink 2.0.
 The choice of which protocol to use depends on your specific needs.
 If you are looking for a simple and efficient protocol, then MAVLink 1.0 is a good choice.
 If you need a more secure, extensible, and efficient protocol, then MAVLink 2.0 is a better choice.

+## MAVLink Messages (In-depth)
+Here is a list of all useful messages to interact with the MAVLink device:
+  - **OPEN_DRONE_ID_BASIC_ID**: Provides an ID for the UA, characterizes the type of ID and identifies the type of UA.
+  - **OPEN_DRONE_ID_LOCATION**: Provides location, altitude, direction, and speed of the UA.
+  - **OPEN_DRONE_ID_AUTHENTICATION**: Provides authentication data for the UA.
+  - **OPEN_DRONE_ID_SELF_ID**: Optional plain text message that can be used by operators to identify themselves and the purpose of an operation.
+Can also be used to provide optional additional clarification in an emergency/remote ID system failure situation.
+  - **OPEN_DRONE_ID_SYSTEM**: Includes the operator location/altitude, multiple aircraft information (group/swarm, if applicable), full timestamp and possible category/class information.
+  - **OPEN_DRONE_ID_OPERATOR_ID**: Provides the operator ID.
+  - **OPEN_DRONE_ID_MESSAGE_PACK**: A payload mechanism for combining the messages above into a single message pack.
+Used with Bluetooth Extended Advertising, Wi-Fi NaN and Wi-Fi Beacon.
+  - **OPEN_DRONE_ID_ARM_STATUS**:	Sent by RID transmitter/receiver components to indicate that the RID system is "ready to use".
+This should be used as an arming condition for the flight stack.
+Note that this differs from the HEARTBEAT which indicates that the component is "alive" but not necessarily ready to use.
+  - **OPEN_DRONE_ID_SYSTEM_UPDATE**:	A subset of the **OPEN_DRONE_ID_SYSTEM** message, containing only the fields that must be updated at a high rate.
+Typically sent from the GCS to provide data to the RID transmitter component.
+If both **OPEN_DRONE_ID_SYSTEM** and **OPEN_DRONE_ID_SYSTEM_UPDATE** are used, the more efficient **OPEN_DRONE_ID_SYSTEM_UPDATE** will be used at a high rate and the full **OPEN_DRONE_ID_SYSTEM** at a low rate, to reduce the traffic on the control link.

+Note: [American Society for Testing and Materials (ASTM) Regulations](https://en.wikipedia.org/wiki/ASTM_International) are all met by each of these commands